 Our railway detection system is designed to discover and warn the train operator about hazards of up to 2,000 meters (1.2 miles) ahead of the train.
-To detect hazards up to this distance, our railway detection system is dependent on a continuous line of sight that is not obscured by buildings, curves in the track, or dense fog which can limit the detection range.
+To detect hazards up to this distance, our railway detection system is dependent on a continuous line of sight that is not obscured by buildings or curves in the track.